Dreamliner set to fly in a week as Boeing fixes battery

 "We aren't changing forecasts for future (787) orders because of this incident," he said.

-Boeing has continued to produce Dreamliners at the rate of 5 a month during the three-month grounding.
+Boeing has continued to produce Dreamliners at the rate of five a month during the three-month grounding.
 Deliveries are likely to resume within weeks, Loftis said.

-The 787 is the first jetliner to be fitted with lithium-ion main power batteries, which are lighter and smaller but potentially more temperamental than the nickel-cadmium sources used on most planes.
-Batteries are mainly used for ground power.
+The 787 is the first jetliner to be fitted with lithium-ion main power batteries, which are lighter and smaller but potentially more volatile than the nickel-cadmium sources used on most planes.
+The batteries are mainly used for ground power, rather than functions critical to maintaining flight.

-Loftis said the extra steel housing and other accessories fitted to the batteries to keep them safe weighed about 150 lbs (68 kilos), cancelling out the batteries' weight savings.
+Loftis said the extra steel housing and other accessories fitted to the batteries to keep them safe weighed about 150 lbs (68 kilograms), cancelling out the batteries' weight savings.

 Boeing gave some thought to switching back to traditional nickel-cadmium as rival Airbus has done, but found no reason to do so, he said.